Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease

-In addition to the marginal OSQC, we consider subgroup-specific causal contrasts defined with respect to a prespecified subset of baseline covariates.
-Let $\bbX' \subseteq \bbX$ denote such a subset, and let $\bbx'$ be a fixed value in its support.
-For example, in the ADNI application, $\bbX'$ may correspond to baseline diagnostic status, yielding subgroup-specific contrasts for CN and MCI participants.
+In addition to the marginal PSQC, we consider subgroup-specific causal contrasts defined by a prespecified subset of baseline covariates.
+Let $\bbX' \subseteq \bbX$ denote such a subset and $\bbx'$ be a fixed value in its support.
+For example, in the ADNI application, $\bbX'$ may represent baseline diagnostic status yielding subgroup-specific contrasts for CN and MCI participants.
 We define the subgroup-specific residual-life survival function under baseline amyloid status $z$ as

 with corresponding subgroup-specific QRL